Frequently Asked Questions about the Identity Protection Personal Identification Number (IP PIN)

 If we assigned you an IP PIN, you'll need to Retrieve Your IP PIN to ‘e-file’ your tax return this year.
 You’ll know we assigned you an IP PIN if your e-filed return is rejected because it was missing an IP PIN.

-A10: Your 6-digit IP PIN is located on page one at the bottom of the left hand side of the CP01A notice.
+A10: Your 6-digit IP PIN is located on page one of the CP01A notice at the bottom of the first column.

 A11: This is determined by the method you use to file, electronic or paper.